 Planting Asparagus Crowns

 Most people will turn to planting asparagus crowns when considering how to make an asparagus bed.
-Planting crowns will establish your asparagus bed faster so that you can harvest the asparagus faster.
+Planting crowns will establish your asparagus bed faster so that you can harvest the asparagus sooner.

 Purchase your asparagus crowns from a reputable source.
-You will want to order them so that they arrive about a month before your last frost date.
+Order them so that they arrive about a month before your last frost date.

 When the asparagus arrives, it will be dry looking.
-Soak it in tepid water for 2 – 3 hours before you are ready to plant.
-Asparagus planting instructions recommend that you plant the crowns 8 to 12 inches apart.
-Cover with about 2 inches of soil.
+Soak it in tepid water for two to three hours before you’re ready to plant.
+Asparagus planting instructions recommend that you plant the crowns 8 to 12 inches (20 to 30 cm.) apart.
+Cover with about 2 inches (5 cm.) of soil.
 Water the bed well after planting asparagus crowns.
 Be sure to provide sufficient water until the crowns show sprouts.

 Now that you know how to start asparagus from seed and from crowns, there are a few things you need to know about how to make an asparagus bed.